 DESIGN: - An old rectangular ranch house is reduced to its foundation, then doubled in size with perpendicular buttress walls, and opened to bay views with floor-to-ceiling glazing.
 Two large volumes are added: a central reception area and a new bedroom wing, both hovering above shallow reflecting pools with deeper koi basins. - The entry dematerializes against the oaks, providing a continually changing light box dappling in the light of the moving water.

-TECHNOLOGY: - Fire-resistant planting and surrounding pools - Cost-efficient new structural additions and stucco volumes, with quality accents of cedar, ipe, and stone.
+TECHNOLOGY: - Fire-resistant concrete surround, entry pools, and drought-tolerant planting - Cost-efficient new structural additions and stucco volumes, with quality accents of cedar, ipe, and stone.

 PROGRAM: - New house and interior pool, Bergamo, Italy

 DESIGN: - Pure stucco facade zig-zags along entry, dramatizing volumes - Acute angles are reminiscent of the surrounding medieval embattlements - Travertine cladding creates a plinth for the ephemeral stucco spaces above

 TECHNOLOGY: - Cost-efficient stucco with thin-set travertine - Custom oak window frame accents